+requires the following for

+County Charter Schools' STRS reporting:

+These requirements and/or associated fees and charges may be changed at any time subject to the sole discretion of

+TESTING REQUIREMENTS:

-requires the following for County Charter Schools' S' These requirements and/or associated fees and charges may be changed at any time subject to the sole discretion of TESTING REQUIREME ENTS: Prior to setting a date for STRS processing the following conditions must have been met: The charter must submit: A. The required board ad opted resolution (See Attachment A.) B. The Charter School Se elf-Assessment Checklist for Participation in STRS (See Attachment B.) C. An acceptable test electron ment C. ctronic data submission in accordance with the STRS file format prescribed in Attach- D. An original signed cop by of this document.
-CONTRIBUTIONS: STRS contributions (employee/employer) must be received by the third working day of me pay period.
+Prior to setting a date for STRS processing the following conditions must have been met:

+The charter must submit:

+- A. The required board adopted resolution (See Attachment A.) - B. The Charter School Self-Assessment Checklist for Participation in STRS (See Attachment B.) - C. An acceptable test electronic data submission in accordance with the STRS file format prescribed in Attachment C. - D. An original signed copy of this document.

+CONTRIBUTIONS: